-An Owner’s Mentality: Creating Emotional Equality
+An Owner’s Mentality: Creating Emotional Equity

 There’s something special about what well-known entrepreneurs such as Ford, Watson, Gates, Brinker, Jobs, and Zuckerberg have accomplished.
 What they have in common with millions of small business builders is something we admire: focus, making something from nothing, determination, and total commitment to succeed.
 From a psychological perspective, what attracts us to them is their vision, passion, independence, grit, accountability, and success.
 Not surprisingly, many company leaders would love to see these same characteristics embedded in their company’s culture.
 What they want is an “owner’s mentality.”